 The herb St. John's wart and omega-3 fatty acids, for example, are sometimes taken to relieve symptoms of depression.
 These substances may be appealing to people who have had strong side effects from antidepressants.
 Keep in mind that the U.S. Food and Drug Administration (FDA) does not regulate dietary supplements, so ask your health care provider about their risks and benefits.
-It's also important to note that dietary supplements can cause serious interactions with other drugs — always a good idea to keep your primary care provider clued in to what you are taking in addition to prescription medications.
+It's also good to note that dietary supplements can cause serious interactions with other drugs — always a good idea to keep your primary care provider clued in to what you are taking in addition to prescription medications.

 This third category of alternative depression therapies is based on the idea that the physical body and the mind must be in sync for you to be healthy and happy.
 People use a variety of techniques like meditation, guided imagery, yoga, massage therapy, and acupuncture to strengthen the mind-body connection.
 Although research in this area is not conclusive, mind-body techniques have existed for centuries.
 As with any alternative or complementary therapy, check in with your provider about your plans.

 As you can see, there is a large menu of treatment options for depression.
 Mental health professionals are trained to assess your symptoms and tailor a treatment plan to your specific needs.
-During your visit, it's OK (and important) to be honest about your drug and alcohol use as well as your concerns about how treatment will fit into your life.
-Together, you and the counselor can discuss treatment options.
+During your visit, it's OK (and it's a good idea) to be honest about your drug and alcohol use as well as your concerns about how treatment will fit into your life.
+Together, you can discuss treatment options.
 The final decision about how to move forward is up to you.

 Making room in your life for depression treatment may require some trade-offs, but getting help will put you in charge of your recovery.
-A counselor can point you in the right direction, and then you can decide what steps to take next.
+A mental health professional can point you in the right direction, and then you can decide what steps to take next.
 Good luck!Alice!